 Located in Split, Croatia, this beautifully-restored ruin was the retirement mansion of the former Roman emperor, Diocletian.
-It not only served as his home, but also the home of military personnel.
+It served as not only his home but also military personnel's home.
 Although much of the original palace has been destroyed, the exterior gates and walls are a powerful reminder of the dominance and influence of centuries past.
-Explore thousands of years’ worth of architecture and artifacts as you wander through the magnificent limestone and marble structure.
+Explore thousands of years' worth of architecture and artifacts as you wander through the magnificent limestone and marble structure.

 - Truffle sampling

-Truffles may not be a regular menu item in the US, but they are quite esteemed in Europe!
-Truffles are a type of subterranean fungus, and are typically black or white in color.
+Truffles may not be a regular menu item in the US, but they are pretty esteemed in Europe!
+Truffles are a type of subterranean fungus, typically black or white.
 Taste the prestigious Istrian truffles, which only grow in Croatia.
-Boasting more than 25 years in the industry, Zigante Tartufi is a company that specializes in everything truffles – from restaurants to markets to an online store that sells a variety of truffle products, including chocolate covered truffles and truffle chips.
+Boasting more than 25 years in the industry, Zigante Tartufi is a company specializing in everything truffles – from restaurants to markets to an online store that sells various truffle products, including chocolate-covered truffles and truffle chips.
 Dine at the Zigante restaurant in Livade, a charming atmosphere to sample these divine delicacies!

-Centuries collide in Dubrovnik, where the fortress-like walls that surround the Old Town give way to a bustling city within.
+Centuries collide in Dubrovnik, where the fortress-like walls surrounding the Old Town give way to a bustling city.
 Stroll along the stone wall and gaze out into the sparkling Adriatic Sea.
 Be mesmerized by the grandeur of the architecture that has been immaculately preserved for centuries.
 For a modern twist, take a cable car ride or kayak on the Adriatic for one-of-a-kind views of the city.

-A trip to the Dalmatian hinterlands is an authentic experience you can’t find anywhere else!
+A trip to the Dalmatian hinterlands is an authentic experience you can't find anywhere else!
 Wander the scenic terrain of the hinterlands, set inland amid mountains.
-Even though this region isn’t necessarily a tourist destination, there is no shortage of entertaining activities!
-From wine tasting at a winery to hiking rocky trails, any traveler is sure to fall in love with this diverse yet relatively undiscovered region.
+Even though this region isn't necessarily a tourist destination, there is no shortage of entertaining activities!
+From wine tasting at a winery to hiking rocky trails, any traveler will fall in love with this diverse yet relatively undiscovered region.

 Already booked on one of our packages to Croatia?
 See everything you need to know before you go.